maheshbabugorantla/Machine_Learning/Capstone-Project/README.md

     - **train_metadata**
     - **train_sentiment**

-2. Open the Jupyter Notebook `Kaggle-Notebook.ipynb` and run all the cells to the replicate the same results as reported in the [`Capstone-Project-Report.md`](Capstone-Project-Report.md)
+2. Open the Jupyter Notebook [`Capstone-Project.ipynb`](Capstone-Project.ipynb) and run all the cells to the replicate the same results as reported in the [`Capstone-Project-Report.md`](Capstone-Project-Report.md)

 ## Tools and Libraries used